-Summer is here and we’re not the only ones who are feeling the heat.
-Our lush lawns are also parched and dehydrated from the hot weather, and in need of some TLC.
-And when there are no signs of rain anytime soon, these watering tips for your lawn in a heat wave can come in handy.
+With temperatures soaring across the globe, we’re not the only ones who are feeling the heat.
+Our lush lawns are also parched and dehydrated from the heat wave, and in need of some TLC.
+And when there are no signs of rain anytime soon, you'll need to know how to keep your lawn green.

 While this may seem simple enough, knowing how to water your lawn the right way can make all the difference to maintaining a healthy lawn.
 This is especially the case if your lawn has lost its green color and bounce.
-And, knowing how to properly water your lawn will also help you use less water in the process.
+Plus, watering your lawn properly will also help you use less water in the process.

 If it does start to look lackluster however, you’ll probably need to learn how to plant grass seed, or how to make your grass look greener for those backyard parties.
-In the meantime, these watering tips for your lawn will help your grass bounce back, and look healthy all year round.
+So, if you want your yard to beat the heat, follow these 5 tips for keeping your lawn green all year round.

 Before you do though, make sure that you're not making any of these seven common lawn care mistakes.